← Back to 史記

 1

-Guan Shu Xian and Cai Shu Du were the sons of King Wen of Zhou and younger brothers of King Wu.
-King Wu had ten brothers from the same mother.
-Their mother was called Tai Si, King Wen's principal consort.
-Their eldest son was called Bo Yi Kao, next was King Wu Fa, next was Guan Shu Xian, next was the Duke of Zhou Dan, next was Cai Shu Du, next was Cao Shu Zhen Duo, next was Cheng Shu Wu, next was Huo Shu Chu, next was Kang Shu Feng, and next was Ran Ji Zai.
+Guan Shu Xian and Cai Shu Du were both sons of King Wen of Zhou and younger brothers of King Wu.
+King Wu and nine other brothers shared the same mother.
+Their mother was Tai Si, King Wen’s principal consort.
+Her eldest son was called Bo Yi Kao; next came King Wu Fa, then Guan Shu Xian, the Duke of Zhou Dan, Cai Shu Du, Cao Shu Zhen Duo, Cheng Shu Wu, Huo Shu Chu, Kang Shu Feng, and Ran Ji Zai.
 Ran Ji Zai was the youngest.
 Of the ten brothers from the same mother, only Fa and Dan were worthy.
 They assisted King Wen on left and right, so King Wen passed over Bo Yi Kao and made Fa his crown prince.
 When King Wen passed away, Fa ascended the throne and became King Wu.
 Bo Yi Kao had already died previously.

 2